 Directions: All trailheads are accessible from North Frontage Road.
 Grab a map from the Vail Welcome Center.

 Meadow Mountain has a bit of everything — a long grind up a dirt road through open meadows, a little historical cabin, a fabulous descent through a large aspen forest and more singletrack on the 4-mile Everkrisp trail (that branches off a quarter-mile up the road and ends in Eagle Vail, which is a great ride to do the reverse direction, too).
 This is a heck of a climb with a fun and technical descent.
 The 2,000+-foot climb starts right from the parking lot up the Line Shack trail, and basically doesn’t end until you reach the high point — an old “line shack” that appears to be frequently used as a winter hideaway (peek inside to spy a wood stove and primitive sleep and cooking space).
 From there, the singletrack heads down Whiskey Creek, and you have 4 miles of fun through the aspen forest.
 The trail is a little rutted in places, but not bad.
 Take it down to the Everkrisp trail and hang a right.
 This 10.3-mile route loops you back to the parking lot.

 Directions: Head west to Minturn, taking Exit 171.
 Park at the Forest Service Parking lot (note signage indicating where to park).

 Son of a Buffeher

-Directions: Ride right out of Vail, heading to Potato Patch Road; no driving to a trailhead needed!
+Directions: Ride right out of Vail, heading to Potato Patch Road; no driving to a trailhead is needed.

-Can’t get enough?
-Vail Mountain features many incredible mountain bike options.
-Haul your bike up the mountain on one of the gondolas or, for those seeking the burn, ride up the mountain and earn a downhill thrill!
+Vail Mountain features incredible mountain-bike routes.
+Haul your bike up the mountain on one of the gondolas or, for those seeking the burn, ride up the mountain and earn a downhill thrill.
 Be sure to check out the trail map and ride your ability level.

 Choice routes on Vail Mountain: